httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 intermediate certificate from {{example-chain}} when establishing a mutually-authenticated TLS connection with the TTRP, the proxy would send the `Client-Cert` field shown in {{example-header}} to the backend.
-Note that line breaks and whitespace have been added to the field value in {{example-header}}
+Note that line breaks and extra spaces have been added to the field value in {{example-header}}
 and {{example-chain-header}}
 for display and formatting purposes only.